OpenNewsLabs/pocketsphinx-stt/README.md

 Speech to text module extracted from Video grep, mac app.

-It uses Pocketshphinx and ffmpeg binraries for os x.
-To run on a linux server you'd need to get(or compile) those binaries for linux.
+It uses Pocketshphinx and ffmpeg binaries for os x.
+To run on a linux server you'd need to get (or compile) those binaries for linux.

 Pocketshphinx is set with American english dictionary.